 As a result, oats must be avoided to keep carbs off of the menu!

 Fortunately, a life without oats does not signify a future without delicious breakfast options.
 There are a whole host of keto-friendly foods ready to fill the void left by the absence of oatmeal.

 Some of the best tried-and-true replacements for oatmeal include:

 Chia seeds easily integrate themselves into the bedrock of any balanced breakfast.
 Known as the chameleons of the culinary world, they’re able to easily approximate the taste and texture of oatmeal, as well as its attractive nutritional profile.

 Best of all, they provide a lot of the same micro and macro nutrients as oatmeal without smuggling unwanted carbs onto your plate.

-Despite offering a gold mine of nutrients such as Omega-3 fatty acids and fiber that make them strong weapons against heart disease, metabolic dysfunction, poor bone health, and diabetes, they come at the cost of only two grams of net carbs per ounce.
+Despite offering a gold mine of nutrients such as Omega-3 fatty acids and fiber, they come at the cost of only two grams of net carbs per ounce.

 One of the most versatile seeds available, the hempseed has arrived to offer its help for those trying to stay in compliance with the requirements of the keto diet without sacrificing taste and nutritional value.

-Known for its richness in Gamma-Linoleic Acid (GLA), a compound that contributes to the upkeep and repair of muscles, hemp seed can be counted on to provide a hearty injection of Omega-6 acids with a minimal carbohydrate price tag.
+Known for its richness in Gamma-Linoleic Acid (GLA), a compound that contributes to the upkeep and repair of muscles, hemp seed provides Omega-6 acids with minimal carbohydrates.

-Bearing ample stores of Alpha-Linolenic Acid (ALA), flax seed provides its consumers with one of the most important fatty acids for reducing the damages caused by free radicals during oxidation.
+Bearing ample stores of Alpha-Linolenic Acid (ALA), flaxseed provides one of the most important fatty acids for reducing the damages caused by free radicals during oxidation.